alpiepho/3d-force-graph/example/rack-nodes/README.md

 - [-] add PCIECARD_CONNECTOR
 - [x] add PCIECABLE from connector to system controller of each
 - [x] add NETWORKCONNECT
-- [ ] clean up data vs racks.json
-- [ ] use const for id strings
-- [ ] add 16x6 configuration
+- [x] add 16x6 configuration
-- [ ] add internal chassis PCIELINK from system controller to modules chassis
+- [x] add internal chassis PCIELINK from system controller to modules
+- [ ] exapnd for IOLS
 - [ ] get sample HVI config
 - [ ] add HVICONNECTORS
 - [ ] add HVICABLE
 - [ ] exapnd for TSE
 - [ ] exapnd for KDI

+- [ ] clean up data vs racks.json
+- [ ] use const for id strings

 - [ ] experiment with colors of nodes/links
 - [ ] experiment with colors on links/nodes for errors